-Termites, ants, wasps, bees, and naked mole rats live in colonies full of worker drones supporting one queen.
+Some animals, like termites, ants, wasps, bees, and naked mole rats, live in colonies full of worker drones supporting one queen.
 The queen is the only female that reproduces, and the other animals take care of the house, raise the babies, and find food for everyone.
-Animals that live in groups and have this division of labor, cooperative care for the young, and reproductive and non-reproductive groups are called eusocial.
+Animals that live in groups like this—that have this kind of division of labor, cooperative care for the young, and reproductive and non-reproductive groups—are called eusocial.
 Eusocial means "truly social," as opposed to "sort-of social" or "not-really-social" or "has never heard of social networking."

+A face only a mother could love.
 Naked mole rats are colonial animals.
 They live underground, are almost hairless, and are almost completely blind.
+Image from here.

 Eusocial systems are cool, in evolutionary terms and in real life.
 From an evolutionary perspective, eusocial systems seem to defy everything we know about evolution—natural selection favors individuals who pass on their genes, so what are all these sterile workers doing raising the queens' babies?
 We'll tell you when you're older…five minutes older, or however long it takes you to read the next few paragraphs.

-Eusocial systems are also cool because they are like extremely well run armies, with soldiers each assigned to different jobs.
+Eusocial systems are cool because they're like extremely well run armies, with soldiers each assigned to different jobs.
 Watching an ant colony is like watching a finely tuned machine.
 Ants have complex social structures in which individuals belong to different classes, or castes, including worker, drone, and queen.

 In most animal species, individuals are looking out for number one: themselves.
-Sometimes though, animals do nice things for each other like hold the door and let their neighbors borrow a cup of sugar.
-Sometimes family members share food, and females occasionally help raise their sisters’ babies and give up their own chance at reproducing.
+Sometimes though, animals do nice things for each other, like hold open the door or let their neighbors borrow a cup of sugar.
+Sometimes family members share food, and females occasionally help raise their sisters' babies and give up their own chance at reproducing.
 When evolution favors animals helping their family members, it is called kin selection.

 Animals that give alarm calls when a predator approaches put themselves at risk by drawing attention to themselves while warning their kin.
-This type of behavior, where one individual sacrifices some of his or her own fitness for another individual, is called altruism.
+This type of behavior, where one individual sacrifices some of their own fitness for another individual, is called altruism.

 Animals are generally really selfish, so the existence of altruism takes some explanation.
-After all, individuals reducing their own fitness should not be favored by natural selection.
-Animals that live in family groups or colonies can aid their relatives, increasing the potential for more family members to have babies.
-More offspring = more of the family genes passed on.
+After all, individuals reducing their own fitness shouldn't be favored by natural selection.
+Here's how we can explain this counterintuitive idea: Animals that live in family groups or colonies can aid their relatives, increasing the potential for more of their family members to have babies.
+More of your relatives' offspring = more of the family genes passed on.

 A scientist named William Hamilton came up with a formal rule to predict when altruism is favored by evolution.
 It depends on how closely related the animals are—siblings share half their genes, so an animal is more likely to help its sibling than say, its third cousin once-removed.
-We’ll call the relatedness of two individuals r.
-The benefit of helping relatives is called B, and is measured in the number of extra offspring that result from the aid that is given.
-The cost to the animal giving the help is called C, and it is the number of fewer offspring the altruist produces as a result of giving help.
+Let's break down Hamilton's Rule.

-Hamilton’s rule helps explain evolution of colonial animals.
-They are all closely related, and they help others raise more offspring.
+Hamilton's rule helps explain evolution of colonial animals.
+They're all closely related, and they help each other raise more offspring.
 Evolution favors altruism if the benefits of helping others outweigh the costs of helping.
-So a prairie dog that makes an alarm call may be putting itself at a higher risk of dying, but all of the prairie dogs’ relatives have a better chance of surviving.
+So, a prairie dog that makes an alarm call may be putting itself at a risk of becoming somebody's lunch, but all of the prairie dogs' relatives have a better chance of surviving and having more kiddos.